adscorp100/mdhomecarebuild/src/content/blog/disability-support-worker-salary-pay-rates-australia.md

 3.  **Understand Your Award:** Know your classification level and your entitlements.
 Don't be afraid to ask your employer to clarify how your pay is calculated.
 4.  **Look for Employers with Enterprise Agreements:** Larger organisations often have their own agreements with pay rates above the minimum award.

+## Free Income & Pay Calculators

+Use our free tools to calculate your potential earnings:

+- **[Support Worker Income Calculator](/tools/support-worker-income-calculator)** - Estimate your weekly, monthly, and annual income based on your hours and shift mix
+- **[NDIS Pay Rate Calculator](/tools/ndis-pay-rate-calculator)** - Calculate NDIS price limits for different support levels and shift times

 ## Work With an Employer That Values You

 At MD Home Care, we understand that providing high-quality care starts with supporting our workers.
 We are committed to offering competitive, transparent pay rates and clear pathways for career progression.